 In addition to noting symptoms of obsessive thoughts and compulsive behaviors, an OCD diagnosis includes two specifiers: assessing the individual’s level of insight into their condition, and whether they also have a tic disorder.
 A patient’s insight attests to how aware they are that they are suffering from OCD, with the vast majority of patients—over 96%—falling between “good or fair insight” to “poor insight.”
 In fact, many OCD sufferers may rationalize their thoughts or behavior as personality quirks, unworthy of diagnosis or treatment.
 The existence of a tic disorder, referring to sudden involuntary twitches, movements, or sounds that are performed repeatedly, is also considered, since over 30% of individuals with OCD also face a tic disorder.

-OCD is actually included among a range of what is referred to in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (or DSM-V) as OCD-related disorders, which are also known as OCD-spectrum disorders.
+Obsessive compulsive disorder is actually included among a range of what is referred to in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (or DSM-V) as OCD-related disorders, which are also known as OCD-spectrum disorders.
 The conditions in this group include disorders that, like OCD, involve an obsessive thought pattern combined with an unwanted action or ceremony intended to ward off feelings of anxiety.

 OCD-related disorders include the following: